 We have not listened to your call to serve as Christ served us.
 We have not been true to the mind of Christ.
-We have grieved your Holy Spirit.
-Have mercy on us, O God.
 We confess to you, O God, all our past unfaithfulness.
 The pride, hypocrisy, and impatience in our lives, we confess to you, O God.